How to Become a Grant Writer without Experience

 How to Become a Grant Writer: 6 Steps to Success

 Here is a step-by-step guide on doing just that.
 If you're interested in learning via video, then watch below.
 Otherwise, skip ahead.

 1. Earn an Undergraduate Degree

-Needless to say, any degree is always preferred over no degree at all.
+Any degree is always preferred over no degree at all.

 2. Secure a Certification

-If you really want to build up your profile and show recruiters how well-equipped you are for this career path, you may want to consider attending a grant-writing certification program.
+If you want to build up your profile and show recruiters how well-equipped you are for this career path, you may want to consider attending a grant-writing certification program.

 These courses help beginners understand rules, templates, and the procedure of drafting grant applications and proposals in a practical capacity.